 - □ Have the four corners of the proposed structure been marked, or does a foundation exist? - Have you received a copy of your approved septic plot plan showing septic tank and drain field (do not need if property is served by central sewer system)?
 If so, a copy must be provided. - Determine the location of the meter.
 The location shall be staked with a white cloth or the approved meter socket has been installed by your contractor/electrician.
 The staked meter location shall be within 5-feet of the permanent location or additional fees will apply. - Provide the parcel tax-map information. - Has a Load Sheet been submitted?
-In addition to the Load Sheet, a check or money order for the \$200 Construction Fee must be submitted for all installations up to 300-ft. - For all installations beyond 300-ft, a Contribution in Aid of Construction (CIAC) for the full cost will be required.
+In addition to the Load Sheet, a check or money order for the \$1000 Construction Fee must be submitted for all installations up to 300-ft (Please note: If any bores are required for this project, all costs associated with the bore (per linear foot) will be the responsibility of the member). - For all installations beyond 300-ft, a Contribution in Aid of Construction (CIAC) for the full cost will be required.
 DEC will provide an invoice once the design is complete. - □ Have all private utilities been located?